stmilne/icds_docs/docs/03_Connecting.md

+---
+title: Connecting
+---

 # Connecting

 Users can connect to Roar Collab (RC) either through the RC Portal or via an `ssh` connection.

-## Using the RC Portal
+## Using the Roar Collab Portal

 Users can connect to RC through the RC Portal powered by Open OnDemand.
 Open OnDemand is an NSF-fund, open-source HPC portal that provides users with a simple graphical web interface to HPC resources.
 Users can submit and monitor jobs, manage files, and run applications using just a web browser.
 The [RC Portal](https://rcportal.hpc.psu.edu) offers a graphical interface to RC and may be preferable for users that are not comfortable in a command line environment.

 The Portal features multiple built-in tools that are both convenient and intuitive to use.
 The top menu bar on the Portal has the following options:

  - Apps: Lists all available Portal apps
  - Files: Provides a convenient graphical file manager and lists primary accessible file locations
  - Jobs: Lists active jobs and allows use of the Job Composer
  - Clusters: Provides shell access to submit nodes on RC
  - Interactive Apps: Provides access to all the Portal interactive apps and interactive servers
  - User Tools: Provides access to the User Filesystem Quotas display
  - My Interactive Sessions: Lists any active sessions

 ## Connecting via `ssh`